-- In the event of the occurrence of a major incident or an event that could reasonably be 3.1 expected to lead to a major incident, procedures for notifying the emergency service organisations with which the emergency plan was prepared under regulation 557. - After a major incident has occurred, procedures for providing the local community and - 3.2 the local authority for the local authority area in which the facility and the surrounding area are located with information about the major incident under regulation 573. - 3.3 On-site and off-site warning systems. - Contact details for emergency service organisations and other support services that can - 3.4 assist in providing resources and implementing evacuation plans in the event of a major incident. - 3.5 On-site communication systems. - 4 Resources and equipment
+- 3.1 In the event of the occurrence of a major incident or an event that could reasonably be expected to lead to a major incident, procedures for notifying the emergency service organisations with which the emergency plan was prepared under clause 557. - 3.2 After a major incident has occurred, procedures for providing the local community and the local authority for the local authority area in which the facility and the surrounding area are located with information about the major incident under clause 573. - 3.3 On-site and off-site warning systems. - 3.4 Contact details for emergency service organisations and other support services that can assist in providing resources and implementing evacuation plans in the event of a major incident. - 3.5 On-site communication systems.

+4 Resources and equipment

-- 4.1 On-site emergency resources, including emergency equipment, personnel, gas detectors, wind velocity detectors, sand, lime, neutralising agents, absorbents, spill bins and decontamination equipment. - Off-site emergency resources, including arrangements for obtaining additional external - 4.2 resources (specific to the likely major incidents) to assist the control of major incidents and major incident hazards.
+- 4.1 On-site emergency resources, including emergency equipment, personnel, gas detectors, wind velocity detectors, sand, lime, neutralising agents, absorbents, spill bins and decontamination equipment. - 4.2 Off-site emergency resources, including arrangements for obtaining additional external resources (specific to the likely major incidents) to assist the control of major incidents and major incident hazards.